jiaoshuntian/ivory-operator/docs/content/architecture/user-management.md

 ### Example

-For example, let's say we have a Ivory cluster named `hippo` and a Ivory user named `hippo`.
+For example, let's say we have an Ivory cluster named `hippo` and an Ivory user named `hippo`.
 The Secret then would be called `hippo-pguser-hippo`.
 We want to set the password for `hippo` to be `datalake` and we can achieve this with a simple `kubectl patch` command.
 The below assumes that the Secret is stored in the `ivory-operator` namespace: